-This simple approach to risk appetite can be developed and applied in complex situations to enable the board or top management of an organisation to establish the guiding principles that allow the organisation to assess and take risk in the appropriate way.
+This simple approach to risk appetite can be developed and applied in complex situations to enable the board or top management of an organisation to establish the guiding principles which allow that organisation to assess and take risk in the appropriate way.
 Organisations can establish both qualitative and quantitative measures for their risk appetite statements.